apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 MasterOnly：true

-Load using hadoop cluster will be deprecated in future.
+Load using hadoop cluster will be deprecated in the future.
 Set to true to disable this kind of load.

 #### `enable_spark_load`